 Government has also issued a further Code of Recommended Practice on Transparency, compliance of which is compulsory for parish councils with turnover (gross income or gross expenditure) not exceeding £25,000 per annum.
-These councils will be exempt from the requirement to have an external audit from April 2017.
-Healeyfield Parish Council falls into this exemption category but will never the less ensure the following information is published on its Website for ease of access:
+These councils are exempt from the requirement to have an external audit.
+Healeyfield Parish Council falls into this exemption category but will nevertheless ensure the following information is published on its website for ease of access: